KarmaBlackshaw/knex-meta/docs/utility/metaInsert.md

 <!-- This content is auto generated /scripts/writeUtilityDocs.ts  -->
 # metaInsert

+A simple wrapper for bulk insert.
+This checks for valid fields and accepts array or object.

 --------

 ### Demo
 ## Should perform simple insert
 ::: code-group